Last Updated on March 10, 2025 by Anda Malescu

 The legal due diligence must be done by a lawyer and usually involves checking for any outstanding litigation, any non-disclosed liens or liabilities and the title of any properties if real estate is part of the deal.

 Financial due diligence involves checking if the past financial performance of the acquired business was not materially misrepresented to the buyer.
 It involves examining financial statements, tax returns, back accounts and payroll records.
-It can be performed by an accountant or other financial professional.
+An accountant or other financial professional can perform the financial due diligence.

 Our team includes a Chartered Financial Analyst (CFA), one of the most respected designations in finance, with an extensive business valuation expertise, including E2 visa business valuations.
 This allows us to provide expert financial analysis directly to immigration officers, addressing any potential concerns about the business or investment value upfront and minimizing the risk of questions and requests for further evidence.